Trees, mountains, beaches, and amazing views!

 Seattle offers the best of both worlds: a vibrant city life combined with green surroundings that will keep you in constant contact with Mother Nature.

-Escape urban life visiting any (or all) of these picturesque parks:
+Escape urban life by visiting any (or all) of these picturesque parks in Seattle:

 1. Discovery Park